orbeon/orbeon-forms-doc/Form-Runner-~-Singleton-form.md

 ## Use case

 Most forms are filled out for a given purpose, and then submitted.
 When the initial purpose comes up again, the form is filled and submitted one more time.
 For instance, a *car registration* form would be such an example.
-However, certain forms are often used more like "documents", that users create, and then come back to update, without creating another instance of the form.
+However, certain forms are often used more like "documents", that users create, and then come back to update, without creating another instance of that form/document.
 Those forms are here referred to as *singleton forms*.

 ## In Form Builder